Pemberton mayor accused of sexual conduct with preteen

 Jul.
 30—PEMBERTON — Pemberton's mayor faces two felony sexual conduct charges after a preteen accused him of groping her.

-Perry Mortenson, 61, was charged Wednesday in Blue Earth County District Court.
+Perry Mortensen, 61, was charged Wednesday in Blue Earth County District Court.

-The second incident reportedly occurred when the child was sitting on Mortenson's lap while he was teaching her a computer game.
+The second incident reportedly occurred when the child was sitting on Mortensen's lap while he was teaching her a computer game.
 He allegedly reached down under her clothing and touched her again.

-When asked about the living room incident, Mortenson told investigators he was putting a blanket back on her after she kicked it off.
+When asked about the living room incident, Mortensen told investigators he was putting a blanket back on her after she kicked it off.

-Minutes from a Pemberton City Council meeting in early July listed Mortenson as the mayor.
-A City Council member also confirmed Mortenson is the current mayor as of Thursday.
+Minutes from a Pemberton City Council meeting in early July listed Mortensen as the mayor.
+A City Council member also confirmed Mortensen is the current mayor as of Thursday.

 Follow Brian Arola @BrianArola